 The death of a child is an overwhelming loss.
 “Why did my child die?” and “Is my child suffering now?” are questions all people, of all cultures and backgrounds, ask.
 Western culture has limited language for expressing grief, and a consuming guilt that undermines the recovery process.
 Dr. Sukie Miller, author of the landmark work After Death, turns to the beliefs and healing stories of other cultures to present a unique perspective that is both surprising and comforting.

 Recommended by Emotionally Naked contributor, Lloyd Braswell, who lost a special needs child and later lost a son to suicide.
 The book is ten chapters, each written by a bereaved parent.
 When a Child Dies gives help and encouragement based on the reality of God’s love and covenant with God’s children.
 Written from the heart by parents who know firsthand the pain that follows the loss of a child, these intensely personal stories will help grieving parents deal with life after the child they loved so deeply suffers an untimely death.

 Recommended by Emotionally Naked contributor, Lloyd Braswell, who lost a special needs child and later lost a son to suicide.
-John Claypool had been a pastor for almost two decades, ministering to others who suffered through the loss of loved ones, when the loss came home with the death of his eight-year-old daughter.
+John Claypool had been a pastor for almost two decades.
+He ministered to others when the loss came home with the death of his eight-year-old daughter.
 This book is the story of Claypool’s own journey through the darkness, written through four sermons.
-The first was delivered just eleven days after his daughter’s diagnosis of leukemia, the second after her first major relapse nine months later, and the third weeks after her death.
+The first was delivered just eleven days after his daughter’s diagnosis of leukemia.
+The second one after her first major relapse nine months later, and the third, weeks after her death.
 The final sermon–a reflection on the process of grieving–was preached three years later.